 The SMCCCD has enjoyed an extended period of stability in its senior leadership ranks, with the current chancellor serving for the past 19 years.
-However, the Board of Trustees does have a documented process1016 for conducting the search and selection of the chancellor, who is the chief executive officer of the District.
+However, the Board of Trustees does have a documented process 1016 for conducting the search and selection of the chancellor, who is the chief executive officer of the District.
 Board policy 2.021017 states that "In the case of a vacancy for the position of Chancellor, the Board shall establish a search process to fill the vacancy.
-The procedure 2.02.11018 outlines the principles that shall guide all activities related to the screening and selection of a new chancellor, including the development of a position description, composition of a selection committee, interview process, evaluation and selection of candidates.
+The process shall be fair and open and comply with relevant regulations."
+As such, Administrative Procedure 2.02.11018 outlines the principles that shall guide all activities related to the screening and selection of a new chancellor, including the development of a position description, composition of a selection committee, interview process, evaluation and selection of candidates.